Ng-KokWah/FreeCodeCamp-Twitch-Status-Challenge/README.md

 It also allows you to go to their channels by clicking on their names.

+You may also access this page on codepen: https://codepen.io/dragdest4/full/XeWPXd/

 This was coded for the FreeCodeCamp Twitch Status Challenge using the Twitch.tv JSON API.